drhsqlite/fossil-mirror/www/glossary.md

     system, nor of collections of files with complicated ownership and access rights.

-    A good mental model for a Fossil project is a versioned zip file or tarball.
-If you cannot easily conceive of creating or extracting such an archive for your project, Fossil is probably not a good fit.

-    As a counterexample, a project made of an operating system installation’s configuration file set is not a good use of Fossil, because you’ll have all of your OS’s *other* files intermixed.
+    A project made of an operating system installation’s configuration file set is not a good use of Fossil, because you’ll have all of your OS’s *other* files intermixed.
     Worse, Fossil doesn’t track OS permissions, so even if you were to